monash-human-power/power-meter/README.md

 The output file will be [`refman.pdf`](docs/latex/refman.pdf).

 ## Scripts and testing
-A testing environment and Makefile have been set up to assist with developing the Kalman filter.
-This is found in the [`scripts-testing/kalman-filter`](./scripts-testing/kalman-filter/) directory.
-The [BasicLinearAlgebra](https://github.com/tomstewart89/BasicLinearAlgebra/) is included as a submodule to assist.
+Scripts for testing the board hardware and easing development of certain sections can be found in the [`scripts-testing`](./scripts-testing/) directory.